hdShang/arxiv-daily/docs/cs-AI/2025-05-31/papers/250600398v1-position-olfaction-standardization-is-essential-for-the-advancement-.md

 ---
 layout: default
-title: Position: Olfaction Standardization is Essential for the Advancement of Embodied Artificial Intelligence
+title: "Position: Olfaction Standardization is Essential for the Advancement of Embodied Artificial Intelligence"
 ---

 # Position: Olfaction Standardization is Essential for the Advancement of Embodied Artificial Intelligence